larsbaunwall/vscode-copilot-bridge/README.md

 - **v0.1.3** — Migration to the Language Model API with robust guards and reason codes.
 - **v0.1.0** — Initial OpenAI-compatible bridge with SSE streaming.

+## 🤝 Share ideas & contribute

+Have an idea, found a bug, or thought of a new feature that should be supported next?
+Please open a [new issue](https://github.com/larsbaunwall/vscode-copilot-bridge/issues) so we can track it together.

 ## 📄 License

 Apache-2.0